MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-create-contact-profile-questionnaire.md

 > [!NOTE]
 > If you enter a question that is automatically answered, choose **Line**, and then choose **Question Details**, to enter the criteria to automatically answer the question.

-## Apply questionnaires to contacts
+## <a name="apply-questionnaires-to-contacts" />Apply questionnaires to contacts

 You can apply your questionnaires to contacts manually.
 Just open the relevant contact card, and then choose the **Profile** action.
 Then, once you have applied the questionnaires that you want to apply, you can start using the categories in your campaigns.

-## The Automatic Classification of Contacts
+## <a name="the-automatic-classification-of-contacts" />The Automatic Classification of Contacts

 You can automatically classify your contacts according to customer, vendor, and contact information, by setting up automatically answered profile questions on the **Profile Questionnaire Setup** page.